-- 45. Under which FCA outcome regarding the fair treatment of customers, would Melissa have made her observations?
+- 45. Which section of the FCA handbook will Giles consult to help him remind himself about the fair treatment of customers?

 - A. Market conduct.

 - B. Principles for Businesses.

 - C. Prudential standards.

 - D. Regulatory processes.

 Melissa is a manager of a customer services team within a life and pensions provider.